apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/default.md

 `UserConfiguration` is accepted.

-In case multiple implementations of the `UserAuthenticationFactory` are available, the precendece depends on its OSGi service ranking property.
+In case multiple implementations of the `UserAuthenticationFactory` are available, the precedence depends on its OSGi service ranking property.
 The default factory implementation has a ranking of 0 (OSGi default).
 Services with the highest ranking will take precedence.